GrapeInSilico/grapeinsilico.github.io/content/model/Vignoid.md

 title ='Vignoid'
 slug = 'vignoid'
 disableComments = true
-description = 'A Functional-Structural Plant Model (FSPM) to simulate the interactions between a growing grapevine stock and powdery mildew, from organ to canopy levels, describing severity of the disease and dispersed spores' image = '/images/icons/4977210_l.png' numero = 2
+description = 'A functional-structural plant model to simulate the interactions between a growing grapevine stock and powdery mildew, from organ to canopy levels, describing severity of the disease and dispersed spores' image = '/images/icons/4977210_l.png' numero = 2
 +++